THE COMPLETE GUIDE

 Studying and/or living outside of the Netherlands

 If the Netherlands is not your primary place of residence and you do not have a BSN number, the application process is a little bit longer.
-The ISN or Immigration and Naturalization Service recommend starting your application at least 3 months in advance.
+The ISN or Immigration and Naturalization Service recommend starting your application at least 3 months in advance if you are applying from abroad.
+In case you are applying from the Netherlands, you may do so at least 1 month in advance.
 You can apply at the nearest Dutch embassy or consulate.
 Depending on your nationality, you may need a provisional residence permit (MVV) in addition to the Zoekjaar visa.

 Citizens of the following countries are exempt from the MVV requirement: Australia, Canada, Japan, Monaco, New Zealand, South Korea or the USA.
 You are also exempt from the MVV requirement if you possess either a long-term residence permit or have resided in another EU member state for over 18 months with a Blue Card.

 Any foreign diplomas must be evaluated by Nuffic and all documents must be legalized and translated into either Dutch, English, French or German.